VARNEY THE VAMPIRE

 somebody else did but he got the credit for it given the book's

-enduring popularity.--Kyle Smit
+enduring popularity.--Kyle Smith

 In Blade III#12 a prophecy was fulfilled that brought back all vampires that ever died.
-This most likely included Varney as well, but his current whereabouts are still not a good place to resurface.
+This most likely included Varney as well, but his

 --Markus Raymond

-Updated/edited by Kyle Sims
+Updated/edited by Kyle Sims, and again by Snood

 Clarifications: Varney should not be confused with: